 Government Support for your Business

-This scheme has been set up to support business that cannot maintain normal operations due to Covid-19
+This scheme has been set up to support self-employed businesses whose trade has been adversely affected due to Covid-19.

 What do you need to know…

 - Two separate taxable grants are claimable:

 - First grant for the period ending 13 July 2020

 - Second grant for the period from 14 July 2020

 - The grant payable is the lower of: